Giuseppe Salerno

-Giuseppe Salerno, more commonly called il Zoppo di Gangi (Cripple from the town of Gangi) (1588-1630) was an Italian painter active in his native Sicily in a Mannerist style.
-He may have used the title of Zoppo because he was a pupil of Gaspare Vazzano or Bazzano (1562 - 1630), who also was known as the Zoppo di Gangi.
-Among his known works are:
+Giuseppe Salerno, more commonly called il Zoppo di Gangi (Cripple from the town of Gangi) (1588–1630) was an Italian painter active in his native Sicily in a Mannerist style.
+He may have used the title Zoppo because he was a pupil of Gaspare Vazzano or Bazzano (1562–1630), also was known as the Zoppo di Gangi.
+Some of his known works are: